-Discover where the best learn to surf beaches in San Diego are located or get in touch with Pacific Surf to book a surf lesson with our trusted team today.
+Discover where the best learn to surf beaches in San Diego are located.
+Or get in touch with Pacific Surf to book a surf lesson with our trusted team today.

 San Diego is a veritable surfers paradise with dozens of epic waves on offer and an eclectic local surf scene.
-This makes it one of the most ideal places for beginners to try their luck at surfing for the very first time.
+This makes it one of the most ideal places for beginners to try their luck at surfing for the first time.

-Before you paddle out though, check out the following article the team here at Pacific Surf have put together.
+Before you paddle out though, check out the following article.
+The team here at Pacific Surf have put together.
 Complete with a detailed list of the best learn to surf beaches in San Diego.
 See you in the waves everyone!

-Known locally as PB, Pacific Beach is regarded as a dream surf spot for beginner wave riders, due to its gentle waves and consistent conditions.
+Pacific Beach is regarded as a dream surf spot for beginner wave riders, due to its gentle waves and consistent conditions.

-Chalk it up as one of those must-visit destinations if you’re ever in town and enjoy the small waves that seem to be breaking here on the regular.
+Chalk it up as one of those must-visit destinations if you’re ever in town.
+And enjoy the small waves that seem to be breaking here on the regular.

-Ocean Beach is a funky little area with a throwback vibe that makes it popular amongst trendy locals and curious travelers alike.
+Ocean Beach is a funky little area with a throwback vibe.
+That makes it popular amongst trendy locals and curious travelers alike.

 La Jolla is also protected from the southwest trade wind.
 This means that a stiff onshore won’t blow out the waves in the same way it would at many other spots along the coast.